linera-io/linera-protocol/CONTRIBUTING.md

 ## Command-line tools and services

 * All executables should use `clap_derive`.
 When tools call each other, the `--version` is checked and must match the package version of the caller.
+This means that all executables should include a `command(version = clap::crate_version!())` annotation.

 * Only structured data should be printed to the standard output, preferably as newline-separated JSON values.